-The OCSP inquiry packets accepted by the PublicCA include the following information:
+An OCSP request accepted by PublicCA shall contain the following information:

-- Version number - Target certificate identifier
+- Version number, and - Target certificate identifier

-The target certificate identified includes: Hash function algorithm, hash value of CA issuer name, hash value of CA issuer key and the certificate number of the target certificate.
+The target certificate identifier contains the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.

-OCSP service response packets issued by the OCSP responder contain the following basic fields:
+The OCSP response issued by the OCSP responder shall contain the following basic fields:

-Field Description Status Response status, includes success, request format error, internal error, try again later, request no signature or request no certificate authorization, the following items must be included when status is successful Version number v.1 (0x0) OCSP responding server ID (Responder ID) The subject DN of OCSP responder Produced Time OCSP Response sign time Target certificate identifier Includes: Hash algorithm, hash value of certificate issuer name, hash value of certificate issuer key and certificate number of target certificate Certificate Status Certificate status code (0: valid /1: revoked /2: unknown) ThisUpdate/NextUpdate Recommended validity region for this response packet includes: ThisUpdate and NextUpdate Signature Algorithm OCSP Response signature algorithm, which can be either sha256WithRSAEncryption or ecdsaWithsha384 Signature OCSP responder signature Certificates OCSP responder certificate
+Field Description Status Response status, includes success, request format error, internal error, try again later, request no signature or request no certificate authorization, the following items must be included when status is successful Version number v.1 (0x0) OCSP responding server ID (Responder ID) The subject DN of OCSP responder Produced Time OCSP Response sign time Target certificate identifier The contents of this field include the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.
+Certificate Status Certificate status code (0: valid /1: revoked /2: unknown) ThisUpdate/NextUpdate Recommended validity region for this response packet includes: ThisUpdate and NextUpdate Signature Algorithm OCSP response signature algorithm, which can be either sha256WithRSAEncryption or ecdsaWithsha384 Signature OCSP responder signature Certificates OCSP responder certificate